 Will third time be the charm for Apple's smartwatch?
-With Series 1 and Series 2 Apple Watch devices now on sale, thoughts are turning towards what the Cupertino company might be planning next - and here are all the rumours we've heard about it so far.
+With Series 1 and Series 2 Apple Watches on sale, thoughts are turning towards what Apple might be planning next - and here are all the rumours we've heard about it so far.

-It's an interesting time for wearables in general, with the likes of Fitbit, Samsung, and Google (and its partners) still pushing hard with the idea of smartwatches that let us do all kinds of clever tricks from our wrists.
+It's an interesting time for wearables in general, with the likes of Samsung, Huawei and Google still pushing hard with the idea of smartwatches that let us do all kinds of clever tricks from our wrists.
 Will the Apple Watch Series 3 be worth waiting for?

 The Apple Watch story so far